nicnosis/iu-courses/j360/web-syllabus.md

 Unit One tackles the basics of web design and HTML, which is used to create the structural elements and content of a website.
 Class time will be spent familiarizing yourself with your text editor, analyzing websites, and learning fundamental web design concepts.

 ### Unit Two: CSS
 Unit Two focuses on CSS, which is used to control the style and appearance of HTML elements.
 You will learn how to import, create, and work with stylesheets.
-This unit will give you more creative control over how your sites look and feel
+This unit will give you more creative control over how your sites look and feel.

 ### Unit Three: Design and Usability
 Unit Three focuses on creating pleasant experiences for users on your website.
 Terms like __usability__ and __user experience__ will become familiar as you learn how to make compelling and exciting experiences for your users.